taoria/T-Node/README.md

 development .
 and it's mainly for my own use now.

+The tool separate its graph editor implementation and the graph creation logic.

 # Install

 currently under development

-# Features
+# Main Features

-1. Create graph script by the creator tool
+* Create graph script by the creator tool
-2. Node creation based on specified type of graph
+* Node creation based on specified type of graph
-3. Easy port creation via attribute
+* Easy port creation via attribute
-4. Runtime graph
+* Runtime graph
-5. Blackboard for runtime graph as exposed parameters
+* Blackboard for runtime graph as exposed parameters
-6. Runtime graph execution
+* Runtime graph execution
-7. Test Mode (Runtime graph only)
+* An easy test mode (Runtime graph only)

+# Some To-dos
+* Caching runtime state for faster execution
+* Undo redo support
+* Function as port
+* Better blackboard support

 # Usage
+No ,It's better not to use TNode at current stage until it's stable.

+### Convention
+Property is